 - Don't Go in the Woods: The first story has our protagonist wake up in the woods, not knowing how he got there.
 Future sojourns into the woods spell danger for anyone involved.

-- Downer Ending: Dathan learns about how his childhood basically ruined the lives of the people around him, specifically his friend Josh, who was taken by the stalker because of their similar appearance and was buried alive with him by his own father, as well as the stalker killed his pet cat, his kind old neighbor from his old neighborhood, and Josh's sister who was Dathan's potential girlfriend.
+- Downer Ending: Dathan learns about how his childhood basically ruined the lives of the people around him, specifically his friend Josh, who was taken by the stalker because of their similar appearance and was buried alive with him by his own father, as well as the stalker killing his pet cat, his kind old neighbor from his old neighborhood, and Josh's sister who was Dathan's potential girlfriend.
 The story also implies that Josh's family will never recover from the loss of their children and Dathan's relationship with his mother becomes strained by the fact she kept the events from him for so many years.